Orange County Community Foundation

 Human Services

-• TK Foundation Youth Sailing Program: $4,000–$15,000 grants for disadvantaged youth development through sailing (Deadline: January 31, 2026)
+• TK Foundation Youth Sailing Programme: $4,000–$15,000 grants for disadvantaged youth development through sailing (operates on annual cycles with winter deadlines)

 Education

-• Inspired Teacher Grant Program: Open to Orange County preK-12 public and charter school teachers for classroom projects, field trips, tools, and materials.
+• Inspired Teacher Grant Programme: Open to Orange County preK-12 public and charter school teachers for classroom projects, field trips, tools, and materials.
 In partnership with Arnold and Mabel Beckman Foundation for STEM/STEAM projects.
 The foundation awarded $200,000 to 66 school projects benefiting 15,075 students in recent cycles, with a goal of $300,000 to fund 100 projects benefiting 20,000 students.

 Social Justice